 Grizzlies can be averse to human contact but will attack if they feel threatened or see their young being threatened.
 Grizzly bears have been known to stalk campers waiting for the right time to snatch food.

-Unlike black bears, grizzlies are not as likely to run away from humans and can be more persistent in getting food.
+Unlike black bears, grizzlies are less likely to run away from humans and can be more persistent in getting food.

 What Are Bear Canisters?

-The most common need for you to hike in bear country is to carry a bear canister, these are basically created plastic or polycarbonate containers that are able to withstand claws and bites and keep your food safe, but are bear canisters bear proof?
+The most common need for hiking in bear country is carrying a bear canister.
+These are basically created plastic or polycarbonate containers that can withstand claws and bites and keep your food safe, but are bear canisters bear-proof?

-Bear canisters are tough but they aren’t fool-proof to protecting their contents, a bear with the will to keep clawing and biting can eventually break through but in near all cases, they will give up to get easier food instead.
+Bear canisters are rugged, but they aren’t fool-proof to protect their contents.
+A bear with the will to keep clawing and biting can eventually break through, but in nearly all cases, they will give up to get more accessible food instead.

-A bear canister or bear can as some call them are basically a big round tub with a screw-on lid.
-The thick plastic they are built on doesn’t crack under high levels of stress and impact making them a perfect defense against a heavy bear.
+A bear canister or bear can as some call them is basically a big round tub with a screw-on lid.
+The thick plastic they are built on doesn’t crack under high stress and impact making them a perfect defense against a heavy bear.

 Why Bear Canisters Are Necessary

-A bear canister can stop bears from getting your food by making it a lot of work and effort to try and access, this will typically lead to them moving onto easier food sources keeping the humans and bears safe.
+A bear canister can stop bears from getting your food by making it a lot of work and effort to try and access, and this will typically lead to them moving onto more accessible food sources keeping the humans and bears safe.

-The use of a canister can help to isolate smells and limit them as much as possible but this isn’t their main purpose.
+Using a canister can help isolate smells and limit them as much as possible, but this isn’t their main purpose.

 Where Are Bear Canisters Required?